eroshiva/trade-show-poc/README.md

 # Trade Show PoC
 This is an assessment task for the Ubiquiti interview process.
-[Here](./task_definition.md) is a task definition based on the PDF description with my comments.
+[Here](./task_definition.md) is a task breakdown with my comments based on the PDF description.
+PDF itself is not shared within this repository.

 ## Development prerequisites
+This repository is orchestrated with `Makefile`.
+You need to make sure that you have installed `helm` in your system according to [official guidelines](https://helm.sh/docs/intro/install/) and that Golang and Docker are installed as well.
+Also, make sure that you are able to run `make` within a command line.
+The rest of the dependencies are installed as a part of `make` targets.

+> Run `make` or `make help` to see the full list of supported `make` targets.

 To install development prerequisites, run `make deps`.
-It will install all necessary plugins for code generation.
+It will install all necessary tools and plugins for code generation.
-Consequently you can start the PoC by running `make poc`.
+After that you can start the PoC by running `make poc`.
 > You need to have [`helm` installed](https://helm.sh/docs/intro/install/) in your local environment.

+## Running the demo
+`make poc` target will setup a local Kubernetes cluster with KinD and deploy helm charts located in this repository to the cluster.
+You can also run `make poc-test` target, if you want to run helm tests (it is also a part of CI/CD).

+> If `make poc` succeeds and doesn't throw an error, you can start interacting with the monitoring system.

+There is a helper CLI utility that can be used to communicate with the `network-device-monitoring` service (see project description below).
+Some handy wrappers with hardcoded data are created to make an easy onboarding and easy demonstration of system capabilities, see `make run-cli-*` targets.

+Before running cli commands (and any calls in general, please enable port-forwarding with `kubectl`.
-Also, if you want to use a helper CLI utility, you can use `make run-cli-*` targets.
-Prior to that, enable port-forwarding with `kubectl`, otherwise, requests won't reach the target.
-You can do so by running following command:
+If you don't do so, requests won't reach the target.
+You can enable port-forwarding by running the following command, which will forward port `50051`, where gRPC server of the `network-device-monitoring` service runs:
 > kubectl -n monitoring-system port-forward <network-device-monitoring-POD-NAME> 50051:50051

-In case you want to communicate over REST API, you need to enable port forwarding on port `50052`, e.g.:
+Alternatively, you can enable port-forwarding on port `50052`, where HTTP reverse proxy resides.
+It will convert to Protobuf and forward all your REST requests to the gRPC server.
+To enable port forwarding on port `50052` run:
 > kubectl -n monitoring-system port-forward <network-device-monitoring-POD-NAME> 50052:50052

 Consequently, you can use curl to test connectivity, e.g.: